Top Environmental Fate Ecotoxicology Human Health Translations

 Property

-Example products (past and present) using this active
+Example products using this active

 Formulation and application details

-Usually formulated as tablets for oral administration
+Usually supplied in tablet form for oral administration

 ENVIRONMENTAL FATE